cordoval/Behat_CI_Test/README.txt

 session method can be accessed before Behat begins running/parsing through the story.
 I can error_log session variables, etc. but once it starts to print the story the object somehow gets stomped on and it dies with the above error message.
+And if you don't try to access the session object at all, the test succeeds.
+The MVC controller returns a data array that is used to test for success or failure.

 To summarize, my FeatureContext constructor instantiates my test controller, i.e: